scikit-learn-contrib/hiclass/docs/source/introduction/index.rst

 - A typical "Hello World" example, for an `entry-level description of the main concepts <TODO>`_.
 - A more detailed `tutorial <TODO>`_ to give you hands-on experience.

-We also recommend the `API reference documentation <TODO>`_ for additional information.
+We also recommend the :ref:`API reference documentation` for additional information.

 Assumptions
 ===========